Ruidoso Fire Department Urges Fireplace Safety This Winter

 4. Practice Safe Operation

-To prevent accidental fires, keep flammable materials—such as blankets, paper, and holiday decorations—at least three feet away from the fireplace.
-Always use a fireplace screen to contain sparks and embers.
-Most importantly, never leave a fire unattended, especially if children or pets are present.
+Keep anything flammable—like blankets, paper, and holiday décor—at least three feet from the fireplace.
+Always use a sturdy screen to contain sparks, and never leave fires unattended, especially with children or pets nearby.

 5. Educate Your Family